Skin care tips for diabetes

 When to see a doctor or podiatrist (foot care specialist)

-When you have diabetes, you need to pay special attention to your feet.
+When suffering from diabetes, special attention should be paid to the feet .
 In addition to daily foot care, call your doctor or podiatrist right away if:

 • You don't see any improvement the next day after treating a minor injury (cut).